Thesis and Dissertation Information

 Acknowledgements (optional)

 The language used in the acknowledgement should be consistent with that used in acknowledgements in journal articles in your field.
 You may use this page to acknowledge those who contributed to the academic endeavors or research of your thesis.
-Limit the acknowledgements to a single page.
+Limit the acknowledgements to a single page, either double or single spaced.

 Table of Contents